 Because PNG files were designed for transferring images on the internet, they are not ideal for print graphics.
 The resolution is not sufficiently high to translate for printing, but they are useful for certain web applications.

-JPEG Files and When to Use Them
+JPEG File Formats and When to Use Them

 Now, let’s talk about JPEG files.
 JPEG stands for Joint Photographic Experts Group, the organization that first created the files.